 What happens if the city soundscape is muted?

-Future Cities blog #15 What happens if the city soundscape is muted?
+Future Cities Insight #15 What happens if the city soundscape is muted?

 This summer we have read several news reports about loud stadiums, noisy nightclubs and high-sounding kindergartens.
 Neighbours complaining that their quality of life is threatened by high volume music and high-pitched screams (from playing children or amused adults).
 In Stockholm, the debate was fuelled by the decision to restrict opening hours at the Boovallen football arena due to noise complaints.
 How noise-tolerant should city citizens be?